dbca-wa/sdis/docs/source/developer_docs.rst

   projects through their life cycles to re-align SDIS with reality.

 Notably, there are no Django permissions in place.
-This design decision was made necessary, as FSM transitions inherit down the polymorphic models, but hard-code their required permissions or use lambda functions.
+Django-fsm accepts either hard-coded permission strings, or lambda functions.

-The path of permission strings goes from django_fsm's has_perm to django.contrib.auth.models.PermissionMixin's has_perm, which requires properly named "app.permission_model" permissions.
+Hard-coded permission strings are referred from django_fsm's has_perm to django.contrib.auth.models.PermissionMixin's has_perm, which requires properly named "app.permission_model" permissions.
+The "model" part is hard-coded, and will not be correct if the transition is inherited to a polymorphic child model.
+This will prevent permission strings to be used.

+Lamba functions however can accept arguments, such as model functions declared as properties.
+Properties can be inherited, and overwritten in child models where necessary.
+This means that lambda functions used in transition permissions can be inherited without problems.
+An added benefit is the somewhat cleaner design of keeping the definition and source of permissions together with the transitions with the model.

 Django Admin
 ============